samarthj/samarthj.github.io/index.md

 * * *
 ## Education Experience

-- Carnegie Mellon University, School of Computer Science
+- ### Carnegie Mellon University, School of Computer Science

   | Degree | Duration | CGPA |
   |:----------|:--------|:--------|
   |Masters in Software Engineering | Aug 2014 - Dec 2015 | 3.60 |

-  _Relevant Courses: Cloud Computing, Architecture for Software Systems, Introduction to Machine Learning, Management of Software Development, Methods: Deciding What to Design, Analysis of Software Artifacts, Software Development Studio_
+  _**Relevant Courses:** Cloud Computing, Architecture for Software Systems, Introduction to Machine Learning, Management of Software Development, Methods: Deciding What to Design, Analysis of Software Artifacts, Software Development Studio_

-  _Project Experience:_
+  **_Project Experience_:**

   - **Twitter Analytics Project** – _Built end-to-end infrastructure for extracting analytics information from compressed raw Twitter data larger than 1TB in size.
 Used Amazon Elastic MapReduce for extracting and transforming data raw data from Amazon S3, which was then stored in MySQL and HBase databases and load tested via multiple web queries of varying complexity via web services built on Undertow and achieved on average throughput of 5,000 PRS and latency of 15 ms. As a result of the performance in the projects in the course was offered a position as Teaching Assistant._